 Bisphenol A (BPA), for example, is used to make clear, hard plastic, and also lines the inside of many metal cans to prevent an aluminum taste seeping into food or drink.
 It’s also ubiquitous in electronics and millions of other items.
 Some scientists now believe BPA in such containers may leech out of packaging and into food.
 This happens when plastic deteriorates and releases its chemical contents, according to Nancy Wayne, a reproductive neuroendocrinologist at University of California, Los Angeles (UCLA).
 Acidic foods, like tomato sauce, can break down plastic, which also breaks down when heated.
 Manufacturers often sterilise metal cans lined with BPA by heating them up; and consumers frequently put plastic containers of food in the microwave.
 “We know that the vast majority of Americans [95% according to one study] have detectable levels of BPA in their blood and urine,” Wayne says.

-Swan and others warn that even in small doses — against the position of the Federal Drugs Agency, which gets half of its funding from the companies it supposedly regulates — these chemicals may pose a particular danger to unborn babies and young children whose bodies are growing rapidly.
-Such chemicals can even reportedly enter the placenta and alter the anatomical development in children, change brain function and impair the immune system.
+Swan and others warn that even in small doses — against the position of the US Federal Drugs Agency (FDA), which gets half of its funding from the companies it supposedly regulates — these chemicals may pose a particular danger to unborn babies and young children whose bodies are growing rapidly.
+Such chemicals can even reportedly enter the placenta and alter anatomical development in children, change brain function and impair the immune system.

 Phthalate syndrome in human males is said to be caused by prenatal phthalate exposure in the first trimester of pregnancy, resulting in lifelong damage and leading to poor reproductive health.
-There’s compelling data, for example, that in utero phthalate exposure is linked to a decrease in something called ‘anogenital distance’ (AGD) in male babies.
+Compelling data suggests, for example, that in utero phthalate exposure is linked to a decrease in ‘anogenital distance’ (AGD) in male babies.
 AGD is the space between the anus and the genitals, and a male’s is usually twice as long as a female’s.
 In males, a shorter AGD has been associated with poorer semen quality, less testosterone, and a higher risk of infertility.

 Separately, a March 2019 study found exposure to phthalates and polychlorinated biphenyl (PCB) — again, two ingredients found in plastics — damaged the quality of sperm exposed to the chemicals.